 Add Some Color to Your Bullet Journal Daily Log

 If you go back through my Instagram, you can see exactly when I got my Pilot Varsity set for the first time.
 I wanted to splurge just a little, so the Varsity fountain pens felt fun without costing an arm and a leg.
-I started incorporating more color into my headers, boxes, and lists, slowly getting more colorful over time.
+I started incorporating more color into my headers, boxes, and lists, slowly getting more colorful with all the ideas over time.
 My setups were simple and I got things done.
 But I still struggled to use my bullet journal every day, so this still led to problems with forgetting tasks and deadlines.

 Adding Trackers to Your Bullet Journal Daily Spread